 - Dedicate adequate staff time and effort to retention efforts. - Emphasize the value of the participant's involvement in the study during the study informed consent process and subsequently at follow-up visits.
-When participants complete scheduled visits, acknowledge and compliment their commitment, time, and effort devoted to the study. - Develop rapport and ensure participants feel welcome and comfortable during their visits. - Consider comfort of the waiting area and clinic rooms, especially the area where participants will spend long days at the clinic providing PK samples. - Make use of all available contact methods (e.g. phone, mail, e-mail, etc.).
-Also make use of other available locator information sources, such as phone and postal directories and other public registries. - Use tracking systems to identify when participants' scheduled visits are due and/or overdue.
+When participants complete scheduled visits, acknowledge and compliment their commitment, time, and effort devoted to the study. - Build a rapport and ensure participants feel welcome and comfortable during their visits. - Consider comfort of the waiting area and clinic rooms, especially the area where participants will spend long days at the clinic providing samples at select visits. - Make use of all available contact methods (e.g. phone, mail, e-mail, etc.) as well as other available locator information sources, such as phone and other public registries. - Use tracking systems to identify when participants' scheduled visits are due and/or overdue.
 Establish routine mechanisms to remind both study staff and participants of upcoming scheduled visits.

-- Prepare a calendar of scheduled visits for each enrolled participant, based on his/her enrollment date, or offer a planner/calendar as an incentive and note all study appointments in the planner/calendar.
+- Prepare a calendar of scheduled visits for each enrolled participant, based on their enrollment date, or offer a planner/calendar as an incentive and note all study appointments in the planner/calendar.
 Note the dates of all scheduled visits in the participant's file for easy reference.
-Confirm the scheduling of the next visit at each follow-up visit and give the participant an appointment card with the scheduled visit date and time noted. - Pay close attention to the allowable visit window and prioritize retention efforts for participants nearing the end of the window.
+Confirm the scheduling of the next visit at each follow-up visit and give the participant an appointment card with the scheduled visit date and time noted, if applicable. - Pay close attention to the allowable visit window and prioritize retention efforts for participants nearing the end of the window.
 Organize daily caseloads and work assignments based on these priorities.
 For participants who demonstrate a pattern of late or missed appointments, schedule follow-up visits for the beginning of the allowable visit window (if applicable) to allow maximum time for re-contact and re-scheduling if needed. - Follow-up on missed appointments with an attempt to re-contact/re-schedule within 24 hours (preferably on the same day).
-Continue these efforts per the local retention SOP until contact is made. - Keep participants and community members up-to-date on study progress to foster a sense of partnership and ownership of the study, for example, site may choose to use participant newsletters or other IRB-approved method of communication with participants. - Inform local service providers who interact with the local study population about the study, so that they also can express their support for the study. - Host gatherings, parties and/or other social events for participants.
-Host social, educational, and/or other events for participants' partners.
+Continue these efforts per the Participant Retention SOP until contact is made. - Keep participants and community members up-to-date on study progress to foster a sense of partnership and ownership of the study, for example, sites may choose to use participant newsletters or other IRB-approved method of communication with participants. - Inform local service providers who interact with the local study population about the study, so that they also can express their support for the study.